 Top Bar

 The Top Bar panel controls what appears in the GNOME panel at the top of your screen.
-For example, you can toggle the Activities button, show or hide the clock and calendar, enable weekday display in the date, and configure battery percentage visibility on laptops.
+You can toggle the Activities button, show or hide the clock and calendar, enable weekday display in the date, and configure battery percentage visibility on laptops.

 Startup Applications

-Finally, the Startup Applications panel shows programs configured to launch automatically when you log in.
-From here, you can add new applications or remove existing ones to streamline your login process and reduce boot time.
+The Startup Applications panel shows programs configured to launch automatically when you log in.
+You can add new applications or remove existing ones to streamline your login process and reduce boot time.

 Application Fails to Launch